wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

 You can customize the Wallarm proxy behavior even more on both the global and per-pod levels and get the most out of the Wallarm solution for your company.

 Just proceed to the [Wallarm proxy solution customization guide](customization.md).

-## Limitations

-* [Credential stuffing detection][cred-stuffing-docs] is currently unsupported, as the Helm chart has not been updated to the 4.10 release yet